Minister Pippa Hackett

 I want to support farmers and farm families.
 Farmers are the custodians of much of our land.
 I want to ensure they can stay on the land, make a good living, and protect the environment as they do so.

 I want Laois and Offaly to become even better places to live and work, heaving with vibrant towns and villages.
 With policies focussed on Town centres first, equality and housing for all, I want my area to be renewed and revitalised.

 I want to protect our natural environment and heritage: There is much potential in the Midlands to improve our biodiversity, water and other natural resources, and our communities are central to this.

 I want us to be active and healthy.
 Physical activity and exercise need to be a greater priority in our lives, and this is something I am keen to support.

-- Animal Welfare: Often overlooked, animal welfare is a huge community issue.
-There is much potential for welfare projects (local authority, schools or community based) which deal with many of these issues, being piloted here in Laois and Offaly.
+I want to protect animals.
+Animal welfare, often overlooked, is a huge issue.
+There is much potential for animal welfare initiatives (whether at local authority, school or community level), which could be piloted here in Laois and Offaly.

 I am originally from Mayo, and have been living near Geashill in Co Offaly, close to the Laois border for over 20 years.
 I was elected to Offaly County council in 2019 and to Seanad Éireann in 2020.
 When the Green Party entered government, I was appointed as a Minister of State in the Department of Agriculture.